alphagov/govuk-frontend/src/components/inset-text/README.md

     app.use('/public', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/icons')))

-## If you are using Nunjucks

-To use a macro, follow the below code example:

-    {% from "inset-text/macro.njk" import govukInsetText %}

-    {{ govukInsetText(
-      classes='',
-      content='<p>
-        It can take up to 8 weeks to register a lasting power of attorney if<br>
-        there are no mistakes in the application.
-      </p>'
-      )
-    }}

-Where the macros take the following arguments

 ## Component arguments

+If you are using Nunjucks,then macros take the following arguments

 <div>